timothylwarren/labdocs/pi_ssh.md

 - on Terminal: `cd /Documents/RPi_Cam_Web_Interface`
 - `./start.sh` on one computer `./update.sh` might be needed beforehand
 - navigate to browser entering ip address

+5.25.21

+-how to control settings such as time lapse on rpi cam interface
+	-`timelapse start`, `timelapse stop`, starts/stops automated images -'Camera settings' to modify lapse, intervals.
+	-seems to save to /var/www/html/media on pi